MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 ---
-title: Ingest data into Azure Data Explorer using the ingestion wizard.
+title: Ingest data into Azure Data Explorer using the ingestion wizard
 description: Overview of ingesting (loading) data into Azure Data Explorer simply, using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to